OnRamps-UTexas/Data-Analysis-Code/README.md

     Addional Columns and Calculated Metrics can be added to each Split Excel Sheet

 2 .
-To Peform Performance Analysis
+For Performance Analysis

     Classwise Performance is calculated(Mean and Submission Rate) and compared with overall Mean